gromacstutorials/gromacstutorials.github.io/docs/sphinx/source/tutorials/level3/adsorption-ethanol.rst

 ..  container:: justify

-    During minisation, the ethanol molecule is separated from the rest of the fluid until the distance between the center-of-mass of the 2 groups is 2 nm:
+    During minimisation, the ethanol molecule is separated from the rest of the fluid until the distance between the center-of-mass of the 2 groups is 2 nm.

 .. figure:: ../figures/level3/adsorption-ethanol/video-pulled-light-2.webp
     :alt: GROMACS tutorial : ethanol molecule being pulled